felixge/node-m3u/Readme.md

 * npm package
 * Implement http live streaming writer
-* Use writeable stream interface for writers
+* Use writeable stream interface for writers (I don't need this, but I will accept patches)
-* Implement a reader (I probably won't do this, but I will accept patches)
+* Implement a reader (I don't need this, but I will accept patches)

 ## License